dbiservices/yak/collections/ansible_collections/yak/core/plugins/README.md

 You can overwrite the default behavior of the inventory using these environment variables:

-- `DEBUG`: Display more information for debugging purpose.
+- `YAK_ANSIBLE_DEBUG`: Display more information for debugging purpose.
   - Valid options: [`true`, `1`, `yes`, `false`, `0`, `no`].
 - `YAK_ANSIBLE_TRANSPORT_URL`: The YAK backend entry point.
   - Valid option: `<URL TO BACKEND ENTRYPOINT>`.